feigningfigure/WDI_NYC_Apr14_String/w10/d05/Readme.md

 - delete comments

 How do we do this without a database?
-Backbone has a method that allows us to use your browswer's cookies for local storage.
+Backbone has a method that allows us to use the browswer's cookies for local storage.
 For an example of how to do this, see:

 http://backbonejs.org/docs/todos.html